srmnikhil/backend/README.md

-# School Backend
+# 🏛️ School Website Backend

-A backend service that handles data, logic, and API communication for a school website.
+Like the sturdy beams of an old library, this backend stands firm and dependable.
+It preserves structure, maintains order, and ensures that every request is handled with care and precision.

-## Features
+## Core Functions

-- Business logic
+- Business logic execution
-- Database management
+- Reliable data processing
+- Secure database interaction
-- REST APIs
+- REST API services
-- Add teachers
-- Add users
+- Teacher and user administration
-- Appointments
+- Appointment management

-## Stack
+## Technology

 - Node.js
 - Express.js
 - MongoDB
+- REST APIs